unframework/projector/README.md

 document.body.appendChild(renderMessage('Hello, world!'));
 ```

 Why did we keep the `appendChild` call outside of `renderMessage`?
 To aid **composition**.
-This way we can pass output of `renderMessage` through some other function before calling `appendChild` (to e.g. wrap it in a nice shadow) - all without modifying `renderMessage` itself.
+This way we can pass output of `renderMessage` through some other function before calling `appendChild` (e.g. to wrap it in a nice shadow) - all without modifying `renderMessage` itself.
 We have composed the app out of the message renderer as a code module and the consumer of its output (the `appendChild` bit).

 ## To Be Continued